Nisarg221B/Notes/ION Day Prep.md

 - [ ] Machine learning & Market segmentation basic questions
 - [ ] Puzzles
 - [ ] Build something on Bengaluru and rain - traffic situation.
+- [ ] Why theres always a long line on one bag checking at airport
+- [ ] or why is that theres always free seats available at the starting containers of

 Other tips